European Union Trademark

 The transfer or assignment of a European Union trade mark can only be made for the entire European Union.

 The assignment of a European Union trademark must be evidenced by a written document signed by the parties.
 However, the documents do not have to be legalized.
 A simple request signed by both parties is sufficient to record the assignment with the EUIPO.
-All transfers of ownership should be carefully recorded, since the new owner may not invoke any rights to the European Union trade mark until the assignment’s official recording.
+All transfers of ownership should be carefully recorded to have effects vis-à-vis third parties, since the new owner may not invoke any rights to the European Union trade mark until the assignment’s official recording.

 European Union trade mark licenses (exclusive or non exclusive) can be granted for all or only part of the products or services and for all or only part of the EU.
 No quality control is required in the license agreement.